Antony’s Parthian War: Politics and Bloodshed between Empires of the Ancient World

 King Herod

-Instead, he bypassed Herod’s royal family, who were besieged by the troops of Antigonus on the top of Masada, and went straight for Jerusalem.
-Ventidius was playing psychological warfare with Antigonus, by making him think that he was going to take Jerusalem.
+Instead, he bypassed Herod’s royal family, besieged by the Antigonus troops on the top of Masada, and went straight for Jerusalem.
+Ventidius played psychological warfare with Antigonus, making him think he would take Jerusalem.

 This, however, was just another ruse.

-Ventidius promised not to attack Jerusalem… that is, unless he received vast amounts of wealth from the king.
-Antigonus had, in his mind, no choice but to capitulate to Ventidius’ demands.
+Ventidius promised not to attack Jerusalem… that is, unless he received vast wealth from the king.
+In his mind, Antigonus had no choice but to capitulate to Ventidius’ demands.

-Make no mistake, Ventidius was still going to support Herod and place him on the throne.
-But while Herod was still far away, and his brother besieged, Ventidius thought he might as well make some money while they wait.
+Make no mistake, Ventidius would still support Herod and place him on the throne.
+But while Herod was still far away and his brother besieged, Ventidius thought he might as well make some money while they waited.

-After Ventidius’ coffers were filled, he took the bulk of his forces and headed back for Syria, leaving his second, officer Pompaedius Silo, in charge to deal with the ‘Jewish problem’.
+After filling Ventidius’ coffers, he took the bulk of his forces.
+He headed back for Syria, leaving his second, officer Pompaedius Silo, in charge to deal with the ‘Jewish problem’.

 The Ruse

 However, King Antigonus would come up with a ploy of his own; he bribed Silo multiple times.
-Antigonus hoped to buy time so that the Parthians could come to his assistance, while he kept the Romans at bay.
+Antigonus hoped to buy time so that the Parthians could assist while he kept the Romans at bay.

 Unfortunately for King Antigonus, this would not happen.